MarketSquare/robotframework-tidy/docs/source/configuration/skip_formatting.rst

 ================
 .. rubric:: Skip formatting

 It is possible to skip formatting on code that matches given criteria.
+Skip options apply to all instances of the given code - for example it is possible to skip formatting on all documentation.
+If you want to disable formatting on specific lines, see :ref:`disablers`.

 To see what types are possible to skip, see ``Skip formatting`` sections in each transformer documentation.